joyrider3774/Playdate_Api_SDL2/README.md

 ### System:
 - buttons
-- crank (simulated by 2 buttons rotating 5 degrees in a certain directions)
+- crank (simulated by 2 buttons rotating 5 degrees in a certain directions or controlled by a joystick)
+- setPeripheralsEnabled & Accelerometer (controlled by a joystick)
 - timer (elapsed/epoch/ms)
 - memory (realloc/formatString)
 - menu items (Fake menu system implemented with standard/checkmark/options/setMenuImage)